Databus Logo

 Student

-High-priority SOS routing — bypasses standard queue and immediately alerts the Dean and Anti-Ragging Committee with location data.
+High-priority routing — skips the standard queue and alerts the Dean and Anti-Ragging Committee, with location if reported from a phone.

 🏠